yourstrulyhb/my-repo/README.md

 For Windows Powershell, enter `env\Scripts\Activate.ps1`.

 And now your virtual environment is set!
-Go ahead and keep those programs runnin!
+Go ahead and keep those programs runnin' (in a safe environment)!

 > To deactivate virtual environment, enter `deactivate` command in your terminal.

+## 4: Install packages.

+After starting your virtual environment, you may want to install useful Python packages for your project or programs.

+To do this you may do the following:

+### 1. Create `requirements.txt` file.

+Create `requirements.txt` file in main directory and input name of packages that you would like to install or include in the virtual environment (e.g. pandas, requests).

+### 2. Run `pip install -r requirements.txt`

+The command above installs the packages indicated in `requirements.txt`.
+This will help you install multiple packages in a single command.